CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 4.6.6 (October 31, 2022)
+* Fix app inbox bug where inbox message videos would not play when new inbox notifications are available

 ### Version 4.6.5 (October 21, 2022)
 * Allows more special characters when setting custom CleverTap ID